canibanoglu/tango_with_django_book/chapters/git.rst

 Once you have completed these basic steps, you can then go back and edit the file some more.
 Add, commit and push - and then try to revert to the initial version to see if it all works as expected.

-If you're feeling particularly keen, have a read about `Git branching <http://stackoverflow.com/questions/2100829/when-should-you-branch>`_.
-Branching is an incredibly useful version control feature - and although quite advanced, branching can make your life easier in the long run.
-Have a look at the `official Git website <http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging>`_ for some information, or try `this awesome tutorial <http://pcottle.github.io/learnGitBranching/>`_!

 Upon completion of these exercises, all that is left for us to discuss is the environment you just setup.
 While all may be good just now, what if you have another Python application that requires a different version to run?
 This is where the concept of `virtual environments <http://simononsoftware.com/virtualenv-tutorial/>`_ comes into play.
 Virtual environments allow multiple installations of Python and their relevant packages to exist in harmony, without disrupting one another.
 This is the generally accepted approach to configuring a Python setup nowadays.
-We don't go into much detail about them in this chapter because of their complexity, but you will be using a virtual environment when it comes to deploying your application.
+We don't go into much detail about them in this chapter now but you will be using a virtual environment when it comes to deploying your application.
 For now though, `check out this article <http://dabapps.com/blog/introduction-to-pip-and-virtualenv-python/>`_ to read up on what they are, and how they can benefit you.

+.. note:: There are many more advanced aspects of Git that we have not covered here, such as branching and merging.
+There are many fantastic tutorials available online if you are interested in taking your super-awesome version control skills a step further.
+For more details about such features take a look at this `tutorial on getting started with Git <http://veerasundar.com/blog/2011/06/git-tutorial-getting-started/>`_, the `Git Guide <http://rogerdudler.github.io/git-guide/>`_ or `Learning about Git Branching <http://pcottle.github.io/learnGitBranching/>`_.